-Lauterbrunnen is by far my favorite destination in Switzerland!
-Lauterbrunnen is the gateway to the Jungfrau Region and it is also referred to as The Valley Of 72 Waterfalls.
+Lauterbrunnen is one of the best destinations in Switzerland!
+It’s the gateway to the Jungfrau Region and it is also referred to as The Valley Of 72 Waterfalls.

 I have visited Lauterbrunnen on two separate occasions, once in winter and the other in summer.
-I recommend spending around 2-3 days in Lauterbrunnen to make the most out of your visit.
+I recommend spending around 2-3 days here to make the most out of your visit.

 Lauterbrunnen Switzerland is so insanely beautiful that you’ll feel like you are standing in a real-life postcard!

-In this Lauterbrunnen Travel Guide, you’ll find everything you need to know about Lauterbrunnen before you go including how to get there, where to stay, top things to do, where to eat, the best time to visit and much more!
+In this guide, you’ll find everything you need to know before you go including how to get there, where to stay, top things to do, where to eat, the best time to visit, and much more!

-See below for an overview of what you will find in this Lauterbrunnen Travel Guide:
+See below for an overview of what you will find in this guide: